How to Clean a Rug at Home: The DIY Rug Cleaning Guide

 Rug Cleaning Products

-There are a lot of suggestions out there for what products to use to clean your rugs at home (such as dishwasher liquid), and not all of them are great.
+There are a lot of suggestions out there for what products to use to clean your rugs at home (such as dish detergent), and not all of them are great.

 Here are some of the best types of products to really clean your rug with: